Last updated on May 15, 2022.

 If you are serious about your website (and especially if you have a bigger website), you should definitely control its robots.txt file.
 With WordPress websites, fortunately, it is quite easy to do.

-Let me show you 4 simple ways to access the robots.txt file in WordPress.
+Let me show you 4 simple ways to access and modify the robots.txt file in WordPress.

 Basic information about the robots.txt file